oz-code/OzCodeDemo/OzCodeDemo/04.ConditionalBreakpoints/README.md

 Until we get an (imaginary) email or phone call telling us that at least one customer ('Robert Williams') was not approved, and did not get his order...

 Since we have no clue why that happend, we add a breakpoint at the begining of the __PaymentValidation.Validate__ method.
-Running the method for all of the customers is nearly impossible. instead we want to run until we get to 'Robert Williams'.
+Running the method for all of the customers is nearly impossible.
+Instead, we want to run until we get to 'Robert Williams'.
 * Pass the 'foreach' line and place the caret on the customer.
-* When the watch window appears, expand customer properties and look for 'FirstName'.
+* When the Watch Window appears, expand customer properties and look for 'FirstName'.
 * Place the caret on the first name property, and 'Custom Actions' (wand) will appear
 * Choose 'Add conditional Breakpoint'

 ![Custom actions](Resources/CustomActions.PNG)

-In the new dialog replace the current customer first name with 'Robert'
+In the new dialog, replace the current customer first name with 'Robert'

 ![Conditional breakpoint FirstName](Resources/ConditionalBreakPoint1_1.PNG)